 Beginning in April the ASO will be participating in UAB’s Arts in Medicine Program.
 The Orchestra will broadcast prerecorded concerts to patients on various campuses including the UAB Women and Children’s Center and UAB Psychiatric Center.
 These performances will be available for UAB patients to enjoy through Closed Circuit Television.

 Meanwhile our programs at Children’s of Alabama feature pre-recorded small ensemble groups which are accompanied by the narration of an ASO Musician.
 These concerts are broadcast throughout the hospital, and are designed, not only with a variety of patients in mind, but also with an educational purpose.
 The narrator is able to guide the listener through each style and piece of music, as well as the role each instrument plays in the orchestra.
 Additionally, we are working towards premiering more intimate and private concerts similar to our work with UAB Hospital.

 Since the beginning of Music Meets Medicine, over 100 concerts have been performed virtually for COVID-19 and critical care patients.

-We'd like to extend a sincere thank you to Medical Properties Trust and Protective Life Corporation for making this program and its performances possible.
+We'd like to extend a sincere thank you to our sponsors for making this program and its performances possible.